Nansemond: Marriage of John Bass and Elizabeth

 John Bass, a colonist in early 17th-century Virginia, married Elizabeth, the daughter of the leader of the Nansemond Nation.
 After she was baptized into the established Anglican Church of the colony, they married on August 14, 1638.
 Bass had been born 7 September 1616; he died in 1699.
 They had eight children together (Elizabeth, John, Jordan, Keziah, Nathaniel, Richard, Samuel, and William).
 Although Christianized, Elizabeth likely raised their children in Nansemond culture.
 The tribe had a matrilineal kinship system in which the children were considered to be born into their mother's clan and people.

 Some Nansemond claim descent from this marriage.
 Based on her research, Dr. Helen C. Rountree says that all current Nansemond descend from this marriage.

 William H. Weaver is sitting; Augustus Bass is standing behind him.
 The Weaver family were indentured East Indians (from modern-day India and Pakistan) who were free in Lancaster County by about 1710.
 By 1732 they were "taxables" [note: free blacks (generally free people of color) and Indians (Native Americans) had to pay a tax] in Norfolk County, and taxable "Mulatto" landowners in nearby Hertford County, North Carolina by 1741.
 By 1820 there were 164 "free colored" members of the family in Hertford County.
 In the 1830s some registered as Nansemond Indians in Norfolk County.
 Smithsonian Institution, "Nansemond Indians, ca. 1900."

-Affected by encroaching colonists throughout the seventeenth century, the Nansemond tribe eventually split apart.
-Those who had become Christians adopted European manners of living and stayed along the Nansemond River as farmers.
-The other Nansemond, known as the "Pochick," engaged in an unsuccessful war with New England colonists in 1644, and the survivors of the conflict fled southwest to the Nottoway River, where they were assigned a reservation by the House of Burgesses.
-By 1744 they had ceased using the reservation and gone to live with the Nottoway Indians [note: this was an Iroquoian-language tribe] on another reservation nearby ...
+Affected by encroaching colonists throughout the 17th century, the Nansemond tribe eventually split apart.
+Those who had become Christians adopted European manners of living and stayed along the Nansemond River as farmers, still identifying as Nansemond.
+Those who did not convert, known as the "Pochick," engaged in an unsuccessful war with English colonists in 1644.
+The survivors of the conflict fled southwest to the Nottoway River, where the House of Burgesses assigned them a reservation.
+By 1744, they had ceased using the reservation and gone to live with the Nottoway Indians, an Iroquoian-language tribe, on another reservation nearby.
 The Nansemond sold their reservation in 1792 and were known as "citizen" Indians.